Hagar-Usama/SIC-Machine/README.md

 ---

 ## Introduction
 The best assembler ever 🌟 !
 My first C++ program 🙈.
-Learn how assemblers work, how a piece of code be a bunch of binaries.
+I just learnt how assemblers work, how a piece of code be a bunch of binaries.
 This project is specifically implemented with more love 💙 and passion.

 What is SIC? 🤔
 >SIC stands for _Simplified Instructional Computer_